 Unfortunately the first “before/after” image is all muddled up with scaffolding in the modern view — something that was around in 2017 when I took the pic and is still around today.
 Hopefully it will come down at some point and I can get a better picture.

-While the location of Julie’s apartment was already established to be across the street from the Terminal Bar on Spring Street, there was no information on the location of the scene where Julie first interacts with Paul and tells him she quit her job.
+While the location of Julie’s apartment was already established to be across the street from the Terminal Bar on Spring Street, there was no information on the location of the scene where Julie first interacts with Paul on the street.

 This was actually one of the last locations I found and I knew it could be figured out simply by looking at street corners in SoHo.
 Best thing about SoHo is that it’s a pretty small area and most of the buildings have remained unchanged, so it doesn’t take long to find a location if you just search up and down the streets.
 And this location was even easier to to find since it took place at a T intersection, which really limited the number of possibilities.